Woodside shareholders block $2.68 billion buyback from Shell

 | MELBOURNE

-MELBOURNE Woodside Petroleum Ltd (WPL.AX) failed to win shareholder approval to buy back $2.68 billion of its shares from Royal Dutch Shell Plc (RDSa.L), Australia's top oil and gas company said after a vote on Friday.
+MELBOURNE Woodside Petroleum Ltd (WPL.AX) failed to win shareholder approval to buy back $2.68 billion (1.58 billion pounds) of its shares from Royal Dutch Shell Plc (RDSa.L), Australia's top oil and gas company said after a vote on Friday.

 Defeat of the buyback leaves Shell holding a 14 percent stake in Woodside that it intends to sell, which will continue to weigh on the Australian company's shares, an overhang Woodside was trying to remove.